yangchi/LCPractice/README.md

 My current solution passed OJ but has a risk.
 It reverses the number.
 But this may lead to an overflow.
 So what you can do is to take half of the digits, and compare it with the other half.
 I should try that.

+Update: added another version (in C++) that should not have the overflow problem.

 Palindrome Partition I and II
 --------------------------------------